f74066357/VRDL_SVHN_yolov5/README.md

               |-xxx.png
 ```

-use 'mat_to_yolo.py' to convert the data format
+use 'data/svhn/mat_to_yolo.py' to convert the data format
+in this repo I use softlink to represent dataset

 ## Install  Dependencies
 ```